kristiegiles/fraction-grid/README.md

 ```

 ###Spacing Utilities###
 You may often want bottom margins that match the gutter width of your grid items.
-You can add this with the `spacing-bottom` / `spacing-bottom@{breakpoint}` utilities.
+You can add these with the `spacing-bottom` / `spacing-bottom@{breakpoint}` utilities.
 ```
 <div class="grid">
     <div class="grid__item 1/3@md 1/3@xl spacing-bottom"></div>